NexPlayer/iOS-SDK/getting-started.md

 Basic support (rendering of text) for CEA 708 closed captions, WebVTT text tracks, and 3GPP/TTML timed text is also currently supported.

 Please see `NXCEA608Caption` and `NXCEA608CaptionView` for more information on how to implement CEA 608 closed captions as well as `NXPlayer::selectedCEA608Channel:` for selecting or disabling CEA 608 closed captions.

 ## Support for Server-side Time Shift in Live Content

-This version of the NexPlayer SDK introduces support for server-side timeshifting playback in live content.
+This version of the NexPlayer SDK introduces support for server-side time-shifting playback in live content.
 While content is viewed live, a certain amount of time in the past or future may also be available to be played, depending on the server for the given content.
-By checking the member `isSeekable` in `NXPlayer::contentInfo` to determine if seeking is allowed, NexPlayer then uses the properties `seekBase` and `seekableLength` to determine the range within the content where seek can be performed and thus within which playback may be timeshifted.
+By checking the member `isSeekable` in `NXPlayer::contentInfo` to determine if seeking is allowed, NexPlayer then uses the properties `seekBase` and `seekableLength` to determine the range within the content where seek can be performed and thus within which playback may be time-shifted.

-The method NXPlayer::getSeekableRange can also be called to determine the range in content where seeking is possible.
+The method `NXPlayer::getSeekableRange` can also be called to determine the range in content where seeking is possible.

 Please also see `nexPlayer:seekableStateChangedTo:seekBase:seekableLength: (NXPlayerDelegate-p)`, `NXPlayer::getSeekableRange`, and `seekTo: (NXPlayer)` as well as the sample code for more information.

-## Contrast and Brightness Adjustment of Video

-The contrast and brightness adjustment of video playback is now also supported by NexPlayer with the APIs `NXPlayer::contrastAdjustment` and `NXPlayer::brightnessAdjustment`.
-Please see these properties for more details.

-> **Note** Setting value to these properties has no effect when Video Toolbox hardware accelerated decoding service is used.

 ## iOS Versions and Multitasking

-The NexPlayer iOS SDK is compatible with all devices running iOS version 8.0 and later.
-However, when building your application, you must set **Base SDK** to **iOS 9** or later.
-If you wish to support older devices, set the **iOS Deployment Target** setting to **iOS 8.0**.

-With these build settings set to different values, you may get a warning when you build, but that is normal and can generally be ignored.

-The NexPlayer SDK links to certain functions available from iOS 4.x to detect when the application is suspended or sent to the background.
+The NexPlayer SDK links to certain functions available to detect when the application is suspended or sent to the background.
 In this case, video display is suppressed (attempting to access OpenGL to draw frames while in the background will cause iOS to kill the application).

 NexPlayer is weak-linked to the required functions, so it still runs on older iOS versions without multi-tasking, by simply not calling those functions.